thermotools/thermopack/addon/README.md

 This folder contains suplements to thermopack.

-**./docker/**: DockerFiles for running Thermopack in docker containers.
+**./docker/**: Dockerfiles for running Thermopack in docker containers.

 **./pycThermopack/**: Python interface to Thermopack.